Hope Heart Institute Programs

 Recent Successes and Current Challenges

-We are working hard to expand the reach of The Hope’s programs; bringing them to more communities in need.
+We are working hard to expand the reach of Hope Heart's programs; bringing them to more communities in need.
 Last year we focused on increasing our capacity for expansion by adding two additional staff members, 100 new volunteers and 40 new community partners.

-As a result, The Hope was able to double our reach from 2010 and serve more than 70,000 people with heart health education in 2012.
-Additionally, we provided 105,000 instructional hours to students through our in-school Take Heart™ curriculum.
+As a result, Hope Heart reached more than 130,000 people with heart health outreach and education in 2013.
+Additionally, we provided 135,000 instructional hours to students through our in-school Take Heart™ curriculum.

 We are dedicated to taking our in-school Take Heart™ programs to scale and forging new relationships with schools and communities in underserved areas of King county.
 Our priority is to reach schools with 50% or greater free or reduced lunch participation.
 Currently all of our curriculum kits are being utilized by schools and we need to build additional kits to serve a rapidly growing need.
 Each of our curriculum kits costs $5,000 to build and will allow The Hope to serve three new schools and up to 1,000 new students per year, providing an estimated 16,000 health education instructional hours.